suneel0101/django-easyrest/README.md

 EasyRest is a lightweight framework (less than 160 lines of code!) that allows you to really quickly and flexibly create a READ-ONLY REST API for your models.

 ## Why would I want to use EasyRest?
-If you're building a front-end heavy website that uses Backbone or similar, all you need in the backend is a REST API to read from.
-EasyRest makes this ridiculously simple.

-If you need a simple and extensible read-only API for your existing product:
+* You need a simple read-only REST API for your Backbone/similar app

-    * Use EasyRest to generate the API in just 3 simple steps.
-    * EasyRest has a really simple built-in authentication system so you can give out API keys to your API consumers and you're all ready to go.
-    * You can also plug in your custom API authentication system easily
+* You need a read-only API for others to consume.
+Did you know EasyRest has a simple and extensible authentication system?

 ## What's the advantage of using EasyRest over Django-Rest, Tastypie, etc?
 In exchange for full-featuredness, those other frameworks are hard to setup and use.